lee2sman/everyday/README.md

 blatant oblique strategies cover
 102
 doodle studio 95 mini zone, music from my modular. bizarro. corona virus indoors day. sunday.
+103
+a flatgame using starter movement and animation scripts from the [flatgame first-timer's beginner's guide](https://flatgame.itch.io/first-timers-tutorial). made of drawings of the houses i've lived in, and my notes. music recorded on my modular synth. created in nu jersey.